An Interview with Alex Hunter, CEO of Ethos Partners

 Growth River: Let’s start at the beginning.
 Would you please give us a brief history of Ethos Partners?

 Alex Hunter: Yes, sure.
 I started the company in July, 2005, with my business partner Marty Rosenberg.
 We’re focused exclusively on health care, specifically related to physician performance and physician-hospital alignment.
 Over five years we had grown from our inception to over 200 employees with top-line revenue of $36 million.
 We’ve had excellent client and employee morale satisfaction scores.
 We’ve been very, very fortunate.
 We have tried to keep a real focus on being true to ourselves, making sure we have understood how to grow and keeping ourselves focused.
-And our company was just acquired this month by Navigant, a larger publically traded organization.
+And our company was just acquired this month by Navigant, a larger publicly traded organization.

 GR: Congratulations on the successful sale.